 Cannabis tea typically takes between 30-90 minutes before setting in.
 Several factors will affect your onset time.
 People with a higher metabolism or lower body mass tend to experience the effects in shorter order.
 A slower metabolism or higher body mass tends to lead to slower onset times, with some not feeling effects for almost two hours.

-Once set in, effects tend to last four to eight hours--making edibles a top choice for people with painful medical conditions like multiple sclerosis (MS).
-However, adult-use consumers may not be prepared for such effects the first time around.
-If so, newcomers might want to set themselves up in a safe, comfortable environment for the next few hours where they can pleasantly ride out any ill effects.
-You can also check out this guide for how to sober up from weed.
+Once set in, effects tend to last four to eight hours — making edibles a top choice for people with painful medical conditions like multiple sclerosis (MS).
+However, less experienced edible consumers may not be prepared for such effects the first time around.
+Cannabis newcomers might want to set themselves up in a safe, comfortable environment where they can fully enjoy the effects of their cannabis tea (or pleasantly ride out any ill effects they may experience).

 Below are some of the easiest recipes to get you making your weed tea.
 But before we dive into them, let’s answer one pressing question you shouldn’t overlook:

 Herbal tea is an excellent place to start.
-Like cannabis, herbal teas offer various flavors and remedies to consider when making a weed tea.
-Like choosing the ideal cannabis profile, you'll want to decide which herbs best suit you and your needs.
+Like cannabis, herbal teas offer various flavors and remedies to consider.
+Like choosing the ideal cannabis profile, you’ll want to decide which herbs best suit you and your needs when making a weed tea.